trussworks/TPDWeakProxy/README.md

 Now, the NSTimer won't prevent the UIViewController from being dealloc'd when it's popped off the stack, and the dealloc() will now invalidate the timer correctly.

+## License

+TPWeakProxy is available under the MIT license.
+See the LICENSE file for more info.